Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Proposed Method

 \subsection{Background: Persistent Homology}

-In algebraic topology~\cite{munkres1984elements}, \textit{homology classes} account for topological structures in all dimensions.
-0-, 1-, and 2-dimensional structures describe connected components, loops/holes, and cavities/voids, respectively.
-For binary images, the number of $d$-dimensional topological structures is called the \emph{$d$-dimensional Betti number}, $\beta_d$.\footnote{Technically, $\beta_d$ counts the dimension of the $d$-dimensional homology group.
-The number of distinct homology classes/topological structures is exponential to $\beta_d$.} Despite the well-understood topological space for a binary image, the theory does not directly extend to real-world scenarios with continuous, noisy data.
-For example, in image analysis, we need a principled tool to reason about the topology from a continuous likelihood map.
-To bridge this gap, the theory of \textit{persistent homology} was invented in the early 2000s~\cite{edelsbrunner2002topological}.

-Persistent homology has emerged as a powerful tool for analyzing the topology of various kinds of real-world data, including images.
-In the image segmentation task, we apply persistent homology to the likelihood map of a deep neural network to reason about its topology.
-Given an image in the 2D domain \mbox{$I \subseteq \mathbb{R}^2$}, we use a network to generate a likelihood map $f$.
-The segmentation map is obtained by thresholding $f$ at a certain threshold $c$ (usually $0.5$).
-We define a \emph{sublevel set}: $S_c:=\{(m,n)\in I \: | \: f(m,n)\leq c\}$.
-With all different threshold values sorted in an increasing order ($c_1 < c_2 < \cdots < c_n$), we obtain a filtration, i.e., a series of growing sublevel sets: $ \varnothing \subseteq S_{c_1} \subseteq S_{c_2} \subseteq ... \subseteq S_{c_n} = I$.
-As the threshold $c$ increases, topology of the sublevel set changes.
-New topological structures appear while old ones disappear.
-Persistent homology tracks the evolution of all topological structures, such as connected components and loops.
-All the topological structures and their birth/death times are captured in a so-called \textit{persistence diagram}, providing a multi-scale topological representation (See \cref{fig:illustration}).
+In algebraic topology~\cite{munkres1984elements}, persistent homology~\cite{edelsbrunner2002topological} has emerged as a powerful tool for analyzing the topology of various kinds of real-world data, including images.
+It tracks the evolution of all topological structures, such as connected components and loops.
+All the topological structures and their birth/death times are captured in a so-called \textit{persistence diagram}, providing a multi-scale topological representation (See~\cref{fig:illustration}).

-A persistence diagram (PD) consists of multiple dots in a 2-dimensional plane.
-These dots are called \textit{persistent dots}.
-Given a continuous-valued likelihood map function $f$, we have its persistence diagram $Dgm(f)$.
+A persistence diagram (PD) consists of multiple dots in a 2-dimensional plane, referred to as \textit{persistent dots}.
 Each persistent dot $p\in Dgm(f)$ represents a topological structure.
 Its two coordinates denote the birth and death filtration values for the corresponding topological structure, i.e., $p=(b, d)$, where $b=birth(p)$ and $d=death(p)$.
-We can calculate the persistent diagrams for outputs of both the student and the teacher models, in order to compare the two likelihood maps from a topological perspective.
+More details are in the Supplementary.